everslick/PewPewCH32/README.md

 - `NAME`: Firmware identifier used in code
 - `SOURCE_DIR`: Directory path relative to `firmware/`
 - `BINARY_NAME`: Name of the compiled binary file
-- `GIT_URL`: Optional git submodule URL (auto-fetched during build)
+- `GIT_URL`: Optional git repository URL (cloned during build, not tracked by git)
 - `GIT_BRANCH`: Optional branch/tag (defaults to main/master)

 ### Adding New Firmware

 1. Add entry to `firmware.txt` with git URL
-2. Run `./build.sh` - submodule is fetched and built automatically
+2. Run `./build.sh` - repository is cloned and built automatically
 3. Firmware is embedded and selectable via BOOTSEL button

+**Note:** External firmware repositories are cloned but not tracked as git submodules.
+They are listed in `.gitignore` to keep the main repository clean.

 ## Flashing and Usage